someparty/someparty/source/articles/2020-10-04-heart-of-gold.html.markdown

 title: Heart of Gold
 date: 2020-10-04
 author: adam@someparty.ca (Adam White)
-description: TV Freaks, Flesh Rag, Dime Lifters (Deliluh / WHIMM), Jon Creeden and the Flying Hellfish, Night Lunch, ZONES, Jennifer Castle, Teenanger, Designosaur, Matty Grace, Scratch, Gulfer, Bike Thiefs, PRIORS, Supermegatonne, Meisha & The Spanks, Sloan
+description: New TV Freaks, Flesh Rag, Dime Lifters (Deliluh / WHIMM), Jon Creeden and the Flying Hellfish, Night Lunch, ZONES, Jennifer Castle, Teenanger, Designosaur, Matty Grace, Scratch, Gulfer, Bike Thiefs, PRIORS, Supermegatonne, Meisha & The Spanks, Sloan
 ---

 It's been in the works for a while, and with the first single now out in the wild, it really feels that [TV Freaks](https://teeveefreakzz.bandcamp.com/) have something special on deck for us with their upcoming LP *People*.
 You can stream their opening salvo, the familiarly-named "Heart of Gold," at Bandcamp now.
 It's the first preview of the 10 track record, due October 30 from [Schizophrenic Records](https://schizophrenicrex.bandcamp.com/).
 With a four and a half minute runtime and an extended instrumental outro, the track seems like new territory for a band that's so often characterized by whip-fast bursts of sneering garage punk.
 Is this just a curious anomaly, or are TV Freaks set to follow Fucked Up on out on some Hawkwind-inspired space adventure?
 We'll find out at the end of the month.

 *People* lands as the Hamilton quartet's fourth full-length.
 They tracked the instrumentals live-off-the-floor over a weekend in May of 2018.
 The group recorded vocals and additional overdubs throughout 2019 at Boxcar Sound with Sean Pearson behind the boards.
 Pearson also mixed the record, with the Eddy Current Suppression Ring's Mikey Young mastering.
-50 copies of the LP with alternate cover art will be available through the soon-to-be-relocated Hamilton punk mecca [Hammer City Records](https://www.facebook.com/HammerCityRecords/) upon release.
+50 copies of the LP with alternate cover art will be available through the [soon-to-be-relocated](https://www.facebook.com/HammerCityRecords/posts/3685650678120375) Hamilton punk mecca [Hammer City Records](https://www.facebook.com/HammerCityRecords/) upon release.

 Earlier this year, TV Freaks released *Scraps Vol. 1*, a collection of rarities, b-sides, and demo recordings.
 That 13-song set notably included their cover of [Simply Saucer](https://www.simplysaucer.com/)'s "Illegal Bodies," featuring Edgar Breau of the cult proto-punk act.
 Furthermore, this year saw a new solo record from Freaks frontman [Sweet Dave](https://sweetdave.bandcamp.com/) O'Connor.
 His *Pink Dreams* LP arrived on [Yeah Right](http://yeahrightrecords.com/) in March.